Home › Nebraska

 Four historical trails crossed Nebraska including the Oregon, Lewis and Clark, Mormon, and Pony Express.

-Nebraska has more miles of river than any other state.
+Nebraska has nearly 80,000 miles of river, among the most of any state.

 The Lied Jungle located in Omaha is the world's largest indoor rain forest.